Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Acknowledgements

 \section{Acknowledgements}

-We thank the Raman Research Institute (RRI) for support during the initial months of this work under the Visiting Student Program (VSP), which provided funding and the opportunity to carry out research.
+We thank the anonymous referee for their constructive comments, which helped improve the manuscript.
+We thank the Raman Research Institute (RRI) for support during the initial period of this work under the Visiting Student Program (VSP), which provided funding and the opportunity to carry out research.
 TV acknowledges Ganiv Kaur for numerous useful discussions.
 AB acknowledges the financial support from SERB (SB/SRS/2022-23/124/PS) and is grateful to the Royal Society, United Kingdom.
 This work is based on observations obtained with \textit{XMM-Newton}, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 This research has made use of data obtained from the \textit{Chandra} Data Archive and software provided by the \textit{Chandra} X-ray Center (CXC) in the application package \texttt{CIAO}.
 We also acknowledge the use of public data from the \textit{Swift} data archive.